Biden and Trump speak after he says 'no place in America for this kind of violence'

 This is a developing story.
 Please check back for updates.

-ABC News' Lauren Peller, Gabriella Abdul-Hakim, Fritz Farrow, and Allison Pecorin contributed to this report.
+ABC News' Lauren Peller, Gabriella Abdul-Hakim, Fritz Farrow, Allison Pecorin, Chris Boccia and Karson Yiu contributed to this report.

 Copyright © 2024, ABC Audio.
 All rights reserved.